 Chief Justice Richard J. Hughes Prize.
 This prize is awarded to the graduating student who has achieved the best record in the New Jersey Practice course.

 Eli Jarmel Memorial Prize.
 This prize is awarded to the student who demonstrated the greatest interest and proficiency in public interest law.
+This prize is sponsored by the Alumni Association.

 Philip Kravitz Memorial Prize.
 This prize is awarded to the part-time student with the highest academic average.
 It was established by the Class of 1995 as a tribute to, and in memory of, their classmate.